 In work spanning three decades in non-profit, academic, and government positions, I have used various methods to explore diabetes, reproductive health, gender relations and violence, household production of health, elder health and care, participatory research methods, social capital, domestic service, and youth risk and preventive behavior.

 My early work focused on research in Mexico.
 Subsequently, in Colorado, I used public health planning to prevent illness and address inequity.
-I currently focus on chronic and communicable diseases (primarily diabetes and COVID-19) in racial/ethnic minorities in California.
+I then dove into chronic and communicable diseases (primarily type 2 diabetes and COVID) in racial/ethnic minorities in California.
+I currently focus on engaging trained community health workers in outreach, research, and education.
 Ultimately, I aim to promote social equity through health, and health through social equity.